Technoculture/personal-graph/README.md

 Personal-Graph is a Python library for creating, managing, and querying knowledge graphs.
 It aims to help solve working and long-term memory challenges in AI systems, particularly Large Language Models (LLMs).

 ## Features

-- 🚀 **High Performance and Reliability**: Built on top of libsql, a SQLite engine written in Rust
+- 🚀 **Can Be Fast**: Built on libsql, a high-performance SQLite engine in Rust
-- 🔌 **Seamless Integration with Turso DB**: Efficient storage and retrieval of graph data
-- 🌐 **Edge Computing Support**: Run personalized knowledge graphs for each user
-- 🔒 **Data Privacy and Customization**: Each user has their own isolated database
-- 🌿 **Modern and Intuitive API**: JSON validation and context manager/class wrapper
+- 👨 **One DB per User**: Integrate with Turso DB for private, user-specific knowledge graphs
-- 🔍 **Semantic Search and Natural Language Interfaces**: Powered by Sqlite-vss, Instructor, and Pydantic
+- 💬 **Natural Language Interfaces**: Natural language queries powered by Sqlite-vss and Instructor
-- ⚡ **Fast Read Performance**: Optimized for complex queries using libsql for local replicas
-- 🤝 **Compatibility with Machine Learning Libraries**: Export functions for Networkx and PyG
+- 🤖 **ML-Ready**: Export data for machine learning libraries like Networkx and PyG

 ## Installation